jasonumiker-sysdig/kubernetes-security-demos/README.md

 ### Running containers as non-root

 It is also worth nothing that, in addition to the additional privileges we gave nsenter in the Kubernetes parameters, running as the root user within the container was required for this escape to work.
-Using Falco to alert on that when it happens (which as you can see it does by default with the rules in the Helm chart), as well as perhaps having OPA Gatekeeker block that so it isn't even possible, you can iterate through your environment to get all of your containers that don't truly need to be root running as non-root to really elevate your security posture.
+Using Falco to alert on that when it happens (which as you can see it does by default with the rules in the Helm chart), as well as perhaps having OPA Gatekeeper block that so it isn't even possible, you can iterate through your environment to get all of your containers that don't truly need to be root running as non-root to really elevate your security posture.

 This change to non-root often requires rebuilding your container with a new Dockerfile.
 A good example of the difference in Dockerfiles required to do it is [nginx](https://hub.docker.com/_/nginx) vs. [nginx-unprivileged](https://hub.docker.com/r/nginxinc/nginx-unprivileged).
 By default nginx wants to use port 80 and so runs as root in order to be able to do so.
-But they also build a version of it that doesn't and uses 8080 intead:
+But they also build a version of it that doesn't and uses 8080 instead:
 * nginx Dockerfile that runs as root - https://github.com/nginxinc/docker-nginx/blob/fef51235521d1cdf8b05d8cb1378a526d2abf421/mainline/debian/Dockerfile
 * nginx Dockerfile that creates a nginx user/group (UID and GID 101) and uses that instead - https://github.com/nginxinc/docker-nginx-unprivileged/blob/main/Dockerfile-debian.template